 The schema is extended.
-To verify the schema extension, use the MMC and the Active Directory Schema Snap-in to verify that the Classes and attributes exist.
+To verify the schema extension, use the MMC and the Active Directory Schema Snap-in to verify that the classes and attributes classes and attributes exist.
 See the Microsoft documentation for details about using the MMC and the Active Directory Schema Snap-in.